-I test drove the TLR-2 G on my 9mm M&P at an outdoor range.
+For my first experience with the TLR-2 G, I test drove it on my 9mm M&P at an outdoor range.
 I wanted to see how visible the green laser was going to be in daylight conditions.
 The good news is it was very visible.
 Even under the bright Florida sunshine, I was able to pick up the green dot instantly.

 The unit’s aiming point was very low and needed significant adjustment to bring it on target at handgun distances.
 Fortunately, this was very easy.
 Streamlight includes a small hex wrench that you can use to adjust the beam’s elevation.
 After a few turns of the wrench, I brought the beam on target and perfectly matching the gun’s iron sights at seven yards.

-Throughout my range evaluation, I shot standard, +P and +P+ pressure ammunition through the gun.
-After about 300 rounds, the laser was still on target and the unit was still firmly attached to the pistol.
+During my initial range evaluation, I shot 300 rounds of standard, +P and +P+ pressure ammunition through the gun.
+At the end of the shooting, the laser was still on target and the unit was still firmly attached to the pistol.
 The light also continued to work perfectly.